szarroug3/dota-data/docs/development/getting-started.md

 - Read the [Architecture Documentation](./architecture/) for detailed technical information
 - Review [Environment Variables](./environment-variables.md) for configuration options
 - Check the [Testing Guide](./testing.md) for testing strategies
-- See the [Implementation Plan](./implementation/implementation-plan.md) for the complete rebuild plan
+- See the [Documentation Implementation Plan](./implementation/documentation-implementation-plan.md) for documentation tasks